Syncroness-Inc/cef/docs/ProjectDocs/DebugPort/DebugPortDescription.md

 * Receive

   * CEF only fulfills one command request at a time.
-When CEF is not in currently fulfilling a command request CEF communication layer must enable receiving to be able receive next command request form console user debug.
+When CEF is not in currently fulfilling a command request CEF communication layer must enable receiving to be able receive next command request from console user debug.
 Receiving will be done on interrupts in order to stay non-blocking.
   * CEF command layer is responsible for decoding the debug port packet, it is CEF main responsbility to poll the command layer in order to see if a command has been recieved.
 * Transmit